gryf/pygtktalog/README.rst

 ==============

 pyGTKtalog is Linux/FreeBSD program for indexing CD/DVD or directories on filesystem.
-It is similar to gtktalog <http://www.nongnu.org/gtktalog/> or gwhere <http://www.gwhere.org/home.php3>.
+It is similar to `gtktalog`_ or `gwhere`_ .
 There is no coincidence in name of application, because it's meant to be replacement (in some way) for gtktalog, which seems to be dead project for years.

 .. image:: /example/main.png
     :alt: pyGTKtalog main screen